StevenPate/bookshelves.dev/src/content/shelves/kids-picture-books-about-being-outside.md

 ---
-title: Picture books about the outdoors
+title: Kids' picture books about being outside
 description: Books for kids that feature the wonders of the natural world.
+visible: false
 categories:
 - kids
 books: